lucasktlee/posts/drafts/us-tax-treatment-of-lps.md

 ## Conclusions

 Structuring a <abbr>PE</abbr>/<abbr>VC</abbr> fund that satisfies the tax structuring needs of the four major categories of investors for U.S. federal income tax purposes is by no means a simple task.
+Looking at all of the materials above, we can see that a fund sponsor will inevitably end up balancing a number of competing considerations.
+The structuring of each fund is, therefore, a  bespoke process, involving considerations of the investment strategy and investor base that the fund sponsor expects to have in the fund.

 <div class="footnotes">
     <hr class="w-50" />